philippelatulippe/step-pull-request-information/README.md

 Use case: Generate a change log for deployment; change deployment method based on label

+The following variables are exported to the environment:

+* GPRI_PULL_REQUEST_NUMBER: PR number for the current commit
+* GPRI_PULL_REQUEST_TITLE
+* GPRI_OTHER_PULL_REQUEST_TITLES: Line-break separated list of pull request titles, excluding the current PR
+* GPRI_PULL_REQUEST_LABELS: Colon-separated (:) list of github issue labels

 ## How to use this Step

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise),